-Copying and Decompressing the ASCII Files
+Decompressing the KID Files

-To copy and decompress the data from the DVD, follow these steps:
+To extract the data files from the compressed download file, follow these steps:

-- 1) Create a directory for the KID on your hard drive. - 2) Unzip each ASCII file from the DVD, saving it into the new directory using a third-party zip utility such as ZIP Reader, WinZip, or 7-Zip.
-Beginning with the 2012 KID, you will be prompted to enter the encryption password (sent separately by email) to decrypt each file.
+- 1) Create a directory for the KID on your hard drive. - 2) Unzip the compressed KID product file into the new directory using a third-party zip utility.
+This will create four compressed, encrypted data-related files in the new directory.
+You will be prompted to enter the encryption password (sent separately by email) to decrypt the file.